Contents

 Terms of Reference

-1. Foster the conduct of research, and support the achievement of Unitec’s strategic research, enterprise and innovation priorities;
+- Foster the conduct of research, and support the achievement of the Institution’s strategic research, enterprise and innovation priorities;

-2. Propose and advise on strategic directions and priorities for research, enterprise and innovation;
+- Propose and advise on strategic directions and priorities for research, enterprise and innovation generally, and review the Institute’s Research Plan in particular;

-4. Develop protocols and guidelines and make recommendations in relation to the conduct of research, enterprise and innovation;
+- Develop procedures and guidelines and make recommendations in relation to the conduct of research, enterprise and innovation;

-6. Encourage and enhance the development of the research, enterprise and innovation culture along with student and staff research capability, with emphasis on the development of Māori and Pacific research capability;
+- Encourage and enhance the development of a culture of research, enterprise and innovation including student and staff research capability, with an emphasis on the development of Māori and Pacific research capability;

-7. Oversee the monitoring of research outputs and research reporting; and,
+- Oversee the monitoring of research outputs and research reporting (including funded projects);

 Policies